dlsc-software-consulting-gmbh/GemsFX/README.md

 shown.
 When the window width is moderate, both a small sidebar and a large sidebar, along with the content panel, are displayed.
-When the window width is wide, only the large sidebar is shown.
+When the window width is wide, both the large sidebar and the main content pane are shown.
 Similarly, if the sidebar is positioned at the TOP or BOTTOM, its visibility will be adjusted based on the height of the pane.
 However, it is also possible to force the sidebar to be displayed regardless of the window size.